 Wrike serves organizations with rigid, waterfall-based project management needs.
 Consider it when:

-- Vertical focus is primary: the main use case is detailed project management within a specific vertical rather than a company-wide OS.
+- Vertical focus is primary: The main use case is detailed project management within a specific vertical rather than a company-wide OS.

-- Dedicated PMO exists: the organization has budget for professional services implementation.
+- Dedicated PMO exists: The organization has budget for professional services implementation.

-- Complex proofing is required: users need specific proofing capabilities and are comfortable with folder-based hierarchies.
+- Complex proofing is required: Users need specific proofing capabilities and are comfortable with folder-based hierarchies.

 Basecamp for basic needs